Monaro Lanes project comes together with art installations underway

 Award-winning, local artists Suzie Bleach and Andy Townsend will be installing an art light wall.
 The design will feature a laser cut steel plate with artist drawn imagery relating to the blacksmith era.
 Once illuminated, the art light wall will offer improved safety and amenity for laneway users.

-Local artist Michael Carruthers has created two hand forged signs that will be installed at each of the laneway’s entries.
+Local artist Michael Warner has created two hand forged signs that will be installed at each of the laneway’s entries.
 His in-ground sign will be installed when the laneway’s paving begins and the hanging sign will be the project’s final installation in mid-July.

 The lane’s design also features new landscaping elements including seating, trees and upgrades to the current catenary lighting.